Mostafa7000/Storefront-project/README.md

 ## Table of Contents
 1. Description
 2. How to set up database?
+3. API endpoints
-3. Technologies used
+4. Technologies used
-4. The author
+5. The author
-5. Credits
+6. Credits

 ---